cronksp/oh-oh-oh/src/docs/architecture.md

 # Architecture

 ## Overview
-"oh-oh-oh" is a Next.js application built with the App Router, designed for internal company use.
+"Whereabouts" is a Next.js application built with the App Router, designed for internal company use.
 It provides shared availability calendars and private event tracking with encryption.

 ## Tech Stack
 - **Framework**: Next.js 15+ (App Router)